How much time does it take to finish an online divorce process?

 Finalization & Filing | 3–7 business days | All signatures complete, documents notarized and finalized |

-Estimated total time: ~2–3 weeks, depending on client cooperation and completeness.
+Estimated total time: ~2–3 weeks for our service, depending on client cooperation and completeness.
 Delays may occur if required info is missing or incomplete.

 Start by answering a few simple questions to check if you qualify for an online uncontested divorce in your state.